 US sharing intelligence with Taliban to thwart ISIS attacks, general says

-Gen. Kenneth McKenzie said says the US 'will continue to coordinate with' the Taliban
+Gen. Kenneth McKenzie said the US 'will continue to coordinate with' the Taliban

-U.S. military officials said the United States "will continue to coordinate" with the Taliban in providing safe passage to the airport in Kabul, Afghanistan, where suicide bombers carried out an attack that killed 12 U.S. servicemembers and injured 15 others.
+U.S. military officials said the United States "will continue to coordinate" with the Taliban in providing safe passage to the airport in Kabul, Afghanistan, where suicide bombers carried out an attack that killed 12 U.S. service members and injured 15 others.

 Marine Corps Gen. Kenneth F. McKenzie Jr., commander of U.S. Central Command, said during a press briefing Thursday that the evacuation effort out of the Harmid Karzai International Airport will continue, and that the U.S. military had been sharing "information with the Taliban" to help prevent such attacks.